-Excluding employees in the security and military sectors.
+Notes: Excluding employees in the security and military sectors.

-The overall unemployment rate in Saudi Arabia (with respect to all nationalities) as at 31 December 2022 decreased to 4.8 per cent., comprising an unemployment rate of 2.3 per cent. among males and 12.9 per cent. among females.
-The overall unemployment rate for Saudi nationals as at 31 December 2022 was 8.0 per cent., comprising an unemployment rate of 4.2 per cent. among Saudi males and 15.4 per cent. among Saudi females.
+The overall unemployment rate in Saudi Arabia (with respect to all nationalities) as at 31 December 2023, decreased to 4.0 per cent., comprising an unemployment rate of 2.1 per cent. among males and 12.8 per cent. among females.
+The overall unemployment rate in Saudi Arabia for Saudi nationals as at 31 December 2023, was 8.4 per cent., comprising an unemployment rate of 4.7 per cent. among Saudi males and 15.7 per cent. among Saudi females.